kdonnay/meltt/README.md

 # ===================================================
 ```

 When printed, the `meltt` object offers a brief summary of the output.
-In matching the three car crash datasets, there are 195 total entries.
-Of those 195, 140 of them are found to be unique -- that is, no entry from another dataset matched up with them.
-34 unique matches were found found, resulting in 55 entries being removed as duplicates.
+In matching the three car crash datasets, there are 195 total entries (i.e. 71 entries from `crash_data1`, 64 entries from `crash_data2`, and 60 entries from `crash_data3`).
+Of those 195, 140 of them are unique -- that is, no entry from another dataset matched up with them.
+55 entries, however, were found to be duplicates identified within 34 unique matches.

+The `summary()` function offers a more informed summary of the output.